Limited child support agreement

 Decide what collection option is right for you.

 You and the other parent decide the most convenient way for payments to be made between yourselves.

 We collect and transfer child support payments for you.

-Changes to your circumstances may affect your child support assessment, so it’s important that you tell us as soon as possible.
+Changes of circumstances may affect your child support assessment, so it’s important that you tell us as soon as possible.